FoalTS/foal/docs/packages/authentication.md

 The `authentication` controller factory attaches an `Authenticator` service to the request handler.
 It accepts optional options `{ failureRedirect?: string, successRedirect?: string }`.

-When the authentication succeeds it returns an `HttpResponseOK` with the user if `successRedirect` is undefined or an `HttpResponseRedirect` if it is defined.
+When the authentication succeeds it returns an `HttpResponseNoContent` if `successRedirect` is undefined or an `HttpResponseRedirect` if it is defined.

 When the authentication fails it returns an `HttpResponseUnauthorized` if `failureRedirect` is undefined or an `HttpResponseRedirect` if it is defined.